 That’s a lot of fruit flavor

 While on a business trip, one executive sent an assistant out for five bags of a specific candy—Tropical Starburst.
 The flavor was non-negotiable, they had to be the tropical variety.
 After scouring drugstores and markets for the sugary squares, the assistant was told to put the candy on her expense report.
 It got bounced back, leaving the assistant on the hook for $20 worth of Tropical Starburst until a different higher up learned of the situation and paid her back personally.
-Meanwhile, this is the most popular candy the year you were born.

 If the shoe fits